Common Types of Injuries Experienced After A Rear-End Car Accident in Austin, TX

 Some of the types of damages recoverable in a personal injury lawsuit against the negligent driver include:

-Because drivers in Texas are required to maintain liability insurance, the at-fault driver’s insurance company will handle your claim.
+Drivers in Texas are required to maintain liability insurance, which means the at-fault driver’s insurance company will handle your claim.
 In most cases, you should consider hiring a personal injury attorney to document your claim, negotiate with the insurance company to try to settle the case, and file a lawsuit if a settlement is not possible.